Group to offer legal services to asylum seekers in Juarez

 “Juarez makes the most sense in regards to continue doing the work they have done in other parts of the border, amplified and maximized by local efforts so that together it will result in greater service to people in the Remain in Mexico program,” Limon said.

 Advocates say that a migrant stands a better chance of winning an asylum claim when he or she has legal counsel.
-However, Limon cautioned that the overall asylum denial rate in El Paso is about 94%, with or without a counsel.
+However, Limon cautioned that the overall asylum denial rate in El Paso is about 94%.